iamieht/launch-school-python/Notes/launch_school/PY100/1_Data_Types.md

 ## Literals

+* Are used to represent most data type values.
 * A literal is any syntactic notation used to represent an object in source code.
 * They are used to represent most data types.
 * Examples: